Employability Award activities guide

 Includes your involvement in an executive member position of a board/committee/advisory group/club or society whether it be internal or external of the UQ community.

-Examples of elected/appointed positions include, but aren't limited to:
+Examples of elected/appointed leadership positions include:

 - President/Vice-President